nixworks/public/news/2007/07/26/index.md

 ##### Earthquake
 ### [ A magnitude 7 earthquake in the Maluku Sea off the coast of Indonesia triggers a tsunami warning for North Maluku in Indonesia which is later cancelled. ](/news/2007/07/26/a-magnitude-7-earthquake-in-the-maluku-sea-off-the-coast-of-indonesia-triggers-a-tsunami-warning-for-north-maluku-in-indonesia-which-is-lat.md)
-_Context: earthquake, Maluku Islands, Indonesia, tsunami, North Maluku_
+_Context: Maluku Islands, earthquake, North Maluku, tsunami, Indonesia_

 ##### War in Afghanistan (2001-present)
 ### [ War in Afghanistan: United States-led troops kill more than 50 insurgents in the Helmand province of Afghanistan. ](/news/2007/07/26/war-in-afghanistan-united-states-led-troops-kill-more-than-50-insurgents-in-the-helmand-province-of-afghanistan.md)
-_Context: United States, Helmand province, War in Afghanistan (2001-present), Afghanistan_
+_Context: Helmand province, United States, War in Afghanistan (2001-present), Afghanistan_

 ##### Summer 2007 United Kingdom floods
 ### [ Summer 2007 United Kingdom floods: Flood water levels in the River Thames is expected to rise further as England expects more heavy rain.
 Two people die in Tewkesbury, Gloucestershire trying to pump water out of a club. ](/news/2007/07/26/summer-2007-united-kingdom-floods-flood-water-levels-in-the-river-thames-is-expected-to-rise-further-as-england-expects-more-heavy-rain-t.md)